St Elisabeth's Church, Reddish

-St. Elisabeth's Church is an Anglo Catholic church in Reddish, Stockport designed by Alfred Waterhouse in the Victorian Gothic style.
+St. Elisabeth's Church is an Anglo Catholic church in Reddish, an area in the Metropolitan Borough of Stockport, Greater Manchester, England, designed by Alfred Waterhouse in the Victorian Gothic style.
 It is a grade I listed building.

 Architecture

 Local mill-owner Sir William Houldsworth commissioned Alfred Waterhouse in the 1870s.
 Construction took place between 1881 and 1883, paid for entirely by Houldsworth, with consecration on 4 August 1883 by Bishop James Fraser.
 The church could hold 750 people and was named after Houldsworth's wife.
 Described by Pevsner as "a superb job, big-boned, with nothing mean outside or in", the church is of Openshaw brick with Wrexham stone dressings.
 An almost separate belltower contains eight bells cast by Taylor.
 Six of the bells were dedicated by Bishop Francis Cramer-Roberts on May Day 1897.

 Pillars supporting the nave's roof were transported from the nearby canal to the site on the backs of elephants from Belle Vue Zoo.
 There is a marble screen with four figures on top, possibly the four evangelists, Matthew, Mark, Luke and John.

-The strikingly modern Stations of the Cross, by Graeme Willson were commissioned in 1983, and include local views such as Stockport Viaduct, and Pendlebury Hall on Lancashire Hill, Stockport.
+The strikingly modern Stations of the Cross, by Graeme Willson, were commissioned in 1983, and include local views such as Stockport Viaduct, and Pendlebury Hall on Lancashire Hill, Stockport.